How to Build an EHR System in 2026: Development Flow, Features, and More

 Documentation management in an EHR platform provides physicians with tools for creating, storing, and managing electronic patient records.
 Physicians can create detailed electronic records of patient visits, including medical history, physical examination results, and treatment plans.
 Using templates and libraries of pre-created records reduces documentation time and enhances record accuracy.

-Electronic signatures ensure the legal validity of documentation, which is crucial for regulatory compliance and protecting patient rights.
+Electronic signatures ensure the legal validity of documentation, which is crucial for regulatory compliance and protecting patient rights that can also be achieved by implementing intelligent document processing for healthcare.
 EHR system development with clinical data management features streamlines healthcare professionals' recording and management of patient information in the EHR system, ensuring accurate and up-to-date records.

 Integration with labs